 Image Credit: Pexels.com

-Going through the wilderness or desert is a part of life you can’t run away from.
+Going through the wilderness or desert are experiences you can’t run away from.
 In fact, running away from it means running away from fulfilling God’s purpose for your life.

-I can understand that it’s not a pleasant experience but it’s a part of God’s way of making you become who He created you to be.
-To navigate through the adversity of the wilderness here are some guidelines you must remember when you go through it.
+I can understand that it’s not a pleasant experience.
+It’s a part of God’s way of making you become who He created you to be.
+To navigate through wilderness experiences here are some guidelines you must remember when you go through it.

 1. Listen to God’s voice